Vacation and Migration Location

 Beginning in 1924, private companies contracted by the highway commission began removing the gravel deposits.
 The overlying sand and clay were removed so the underlying gravel could be mined.
 By the late 1980s, more than 26 million tons of sand and gravel had been removed.
 Most of the gravel was used on 23,400 miles of Missouri's secondary highways.

 The gravel excavation left the park with six lakes.
 Agate, Jasper, Quartz and Wakonda lakes are favorites among fishermen.
 Anglers can cast their lines for largemouth bass, crappie, bluegill and catfish.
 Boat launches are available on Agate and Wakonda lakes.
-Outboard motors in excess of 10 horsepower may be used, but must be operated at slow, no wake speed.
-(This regulation is strictly enforced.)
+All boat motors must be operated at idle speed.
 Jasper, Quartz, Granite and Boulder lakes only allow boats with electric motors.
-Canoes and jonboats can be rented at the park office.
+Kayaks and johnboats can be rented at the park office.

-Birdwatchers will enjoy the thousands of waterfowl that flock to the lakes, including Canada geese, snow geese, mallards, lesser scaups, northern shovelers, great blue herons, snowy egrets and many other species of ducks and gulls.
-Agate and Jasper lakes are closed to boating between Nov.
-1 and Jan.1 and again Feb.
+Birdwatchers will enjoy the thousands of waterfowl that flock to the lakes, including Canada geese, snow geese, mallards, lesser scaups, northern shovelers, great blue herons, snowy egrets, and many other species of ducks and gulls.
+Agate and Jasper lakes are closed to boating from Nov.
+1 to Jan.
+31 and again from Feb.
 15 to March 31 for the annual waterfowl migrations.
 Wakonda State Park is becoming one of the best places to observe waterfowl in northeast Missouri.